pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 ### Deciding Query Types

-Combining phrase and term queries using Boolean operators and grouping allows you to build a complex text search query expression.
+Combining phrase and term queries using Boolean operators and grouping lets you build a complex text search query expression.

 The key thing to remember is that phrases should be used when the order of terms in the document is important and when separating the phrase into individual terms doesn't make sense from end user's perspective.